Lauren Shepperson

 The need and desire for crypto education have certainly grown due to factors such as regulatory pressures, increased adoption, and the realisation that industry players need comprehensive knowledge to navigate the digital assets space.
 The market has also experienced many shocks in recent years.
 We have had to learn fast, and educational resources and their content focus have also had to evolve in light of this.

 Regulators have also imposed educational requirements to ensure compliance and a perceived understanding of risk.
 Crypto investors want transparency and expect to have access to the right resources and information for decision-making.
 As the market matures, there is also a push for more formalised and comprehensive educational resources.
-However, I think it is important to differentiate between
+However, I think it is important to differentiate between more information in the market and education — since the market is crowded with many distinct voices and avenues for educational content.

 What could the industry improve regarding crypto education and knowledge dissemination?